Financial-Times/origami-website/_manifests/origami-json.md

 		<td><code>true</code></td>
 	</tr>
 </table>
-Describes where a user can go for support on this project. **Should** be the URL of the project's GitHub issues.
+Describes where a user can go for support on this project, e.g. the project's GitHub issues.

 <pre><code class="o-syntax-highlight--json">{
 	"support": "https://github.com/Financial-Times/o-table/issues"